Delaroyas/simplyslopes/README.txt

+Simply Slopes 0.1.1
+by Delaroyas

+This mod has been created by Delaroyas to include slopes, corner slopes etc...

-Slopes 0.1 based on Minetest 0.4 mod: stairs by Delaroyas
+Based on Minetest 0.4 mod: stairs by tenplus1

 License of source code:
 -----------------------